miguelmoreiraa/miguelmoreiraa/README.md

 ---

-I'm a front-end developer, but I currently work as a BI Analyst.
-I got my first job in the field in 2020, graduated in systems analysis and development.
-Currently I study 2 hours a day, for the best development with tools such as JavaScript, Nodejs and Reactjs.
+I'm a front-end developer.
+I got my first job in the area in 2020, graduated in Systems Analysis and Development and post graduated in Full Stack Developer.
+I currently study 2 hours a day, for better development with tools like JavaScript, Nodejs and Reactjs.

 I love samba, I play cavaco and banjo, I'm happy and very smiling, I really like challenges and new things. :heart: